maplibre/martin/docs/src/sources-sprites.md

 #### Combining Multiple Sprites

-Multiple sprite_id values can be combined into one sprite with the same pattern as for tile
+Multiple `sprite_id` values can be combined into one sprite with the same pattern as for tile
 joining:  `/sprite/<sprite_id1>,<sprite_id2>,...,<sprite_idN>`.
 No ID renaming is done, so identical sprite names will override one another.

 ### Configuring from CLI

 A sprite directory can be configured from the CLI with the `--sprite` flag.
 The flag can be used multiple times to configure multiple sprite directories.
-The name of the sprite will be the name of the directory -- in the example below, the sprites will be available at `/sprite/sprite_a` and `/sprite/sprite_b`.
+The `sprite_id` of the sprite will be the name of the directory -- in the example below, the sprites will be available at `/sprite/sprite_a` and `/sprite/sprite_b`.
 Use `--save-config` to save the configuration to the config file.